Philippines: Military plane crash kills at least 45 | DW | 04.07.2021

 The armed forces of the Philippines said a plane carrying more than 80 people crashed during takeoff in the southern Sulu province.

-A C-130 plane carrying 92 passengers, including three pilots and five crew, crashed in the Philippines while landing on Sunday, according to top officials in the Department of Defense.
+A C-130 plane carrying 96 passengers, including three pilots and five crew, crashed in the Philippines while landing on Sunday, according to top officials in the Department of National Defense (DND).
 At least 45 people were killed.

-The Defense Department said 42 died aboard the plane and three civilians on the ground were also killed.
+The DND said 42 died aboard the plane and three civilians on the ground were also killed.
 Fourty-nine people were injured from the crash, with 5 soldiers still unaccounted for.

 Emergency crews initially managed to save at least 40 people from the burning wreckage of the plane, which crashed as it tried to land on Jolo island in Sulu province, some 1,000 kilometers south of Manila.